 A2.3 Clearing of native vegetation

 The structure plan or subdivision avoids, or where unavoidable, minimises the clearing of native vegetation.
+Compliance with the Acceptable Solution is achieved.
 No modification to native vegetation is proposed as part of this development.